bnnm/wwiser-utils/doc/NAMES.md

 ## TL;DR
-Quick guide to (possibly) get extra names:
+Quick guide to (possibly) get extra names.
+These names are used in *wwiser* to get named `.txtp` (can't reverse `.wem` names).

-- make some folder and put files/dirs that may contain names
+- make a "names" folder and put files/bigfiles/dirs that may contain files with names
-  - bigfiles, executables (.exe/so/main/xex/eboot/etc), etc
-  - default instalation folder is fine too
+  - copy the main executable (.exe/so/main/xex/eboot/etc) as it usually has most names
-  - doesn't matter if there are "wrong" or unrelated files, but they tend to add false positives
+  - doesn't matter if there are unrelated files (may add a few wrong names though)
+  - using the default instalation folder is fine too (also may add wrong names)
-- to improve the resulting names:
+- tweak files to get even more names:
+  - some executables like main/xex/eboot should be decompressed first (ask in hcs64/discord)
   - some bigfiles are compressed and should be extracted with appropriate programs (won't find names otherwise)
-  - some executables like main/xex/eboot/exe should be decompressed first (ask in hcs64/discord, or just won't worry)
-  - for Unreal Engine files, open .pak and such bigfiles with to UModel/Fmodel, then extract folders like `audio`, `sound`, `wwise`
+  - for *Unreal Engine*, use UModel/Fmodel to open with `.pak/utoc/etc`, then extract folders like `audio`, `sound`, `wwise`
-  - for Unity files, use a Unity Asset Studio clone "decompress folder" (or just extract .unity files normally, but that's slower)
+  - for *Unity*, use a *Unity Asset Studio* clone and "decompress folder" with `.unity` and similar files first
-  - avoid including textures/shaders/models/videos/etc if possible to reduce false positives
+  - if possible avoid including textures/shaders/models/videos/etc to reduce false positives
+  - move those extracted/decompressed files to the "names" folder
 - copy `wstrings.exe` to the folder: https://github.com/bnnm/wwiser-utils/tree/master/wstrings
 - run the program and wait a while